kHarshit/kHarshit.github.io/_posts/2019-09-20-evaluation-metrics-for-object-detection-and-segmentation.md

 However, from VOC 2010, the computation of AP changed.

-Compute a version of the measured precision-recall curve with precision monotonically decreasing, by setting the precision for recall r to the maximum precision obtained for any recall r′≥r.2.
+Compute a version of the measured precision-recall curve with precision monotonically decreasing, by setting the precision for recall r to the maximum precision obtained for any recall $$\tilde{r}\geq r$$.
 Then compute the AP as the area under this curve by numerical integration.

 <img src="/img/interpolateAP.jpeg" style="display: block; margin: auto; width: 75%; max-width: 100%;">

+i.e. given the PR curve in orange, re-plot the curve by taking the max precision to the right for a given recall.
+Now, take the AUC using integration under the green curve.
+It would be the AP.

 Now, we have AP per class (object category), **mean Average Precision (mAP)** is the averaged AP over all the object categories.